GENERAL INFORMATION & COURSE RULES

 When club competitions/matches are taking place the course may be closed to non participants.

-The Committee or green staff’s decision to close the course for any reason must be observed.
+The Committee or green staff’s decision to close the course for any reason is final and must be observed.

 There is a telephone message service for members to use to find out if the course is open/closed.
 It is updated as necessary.